it-novum/openITCOCKPIT-documentation/en/docs/development/setup-dev-env.md

 ```

 ### Cloning your forked repositories (recommended)
-Clone the repository (replace %YOUR_ACCOUNT_NAME% with your GitHub username).
+Clone the repositories into the same directories, you've just deleted.
+Replace `%YOUR_ACCOUNT_NAME%` with your GitHub username.
 ```bash
 cd /opt/openitc/
 git clone -b development https://github.com/%YOUR_ACCOUNT_NAME%/openITCOCKPIT frontend